fernantastic/documentation-template/README.md

 # Simple Documentation!

-A quick template for making a project's documentation page using markdown.
+This is a quick template for making a documentation page using markdown, in the form of a ready-to-use Jekyll set up.

+Features markdown-based pages and a table of contents you can start editing easily.

 ![](https://raw.githubusercontent.com/fernandoramallo/documentation-template/master/screenshot.png)

-## About
+## How to use

-This is a ready-to-use Jekyll set up with a table of contents you can start editing to add pages.

 Set up [jekyll](https://jekyllrb.com/) and run localserver to start a testing version at http://localhost:4000